wrathematics/Rdym/README.md

 is not found, the package finds the minimum [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between the "unfound" word and all symbols in the user's global environment plus all loaded namespaces.
+The word with minimum Levenshtein distance (in the event of ties, the first such detected is returned) is then suggested as an alternative to the missing symbol.